-Start up businesses and private inventors often do, so here are a few options to consider;
+Start up businesses and private inventors may not, so here are a few options to consider;

-Crowd Funding – There has been an explosion of interest in Crowd Funding ni the last 5 years or so.
+Crowd Funding – There has been an explosion of interest in Crowd Funding in recent years.
 The essence of the idea is that you create a marketing pitch to your potential customers, and ask them to pre order your product before it has been manufactured.
 Usually at a discounted price to encourage people to buy.
 There are now a variety of crowdfunding websites operating, so it is worth doing some research to find out which is the best fit for you.
 Some of the big names include – Kickstarter, Indiegogo, and Seeders.

 Local grants – There are often smaller grants available at local, regional level.
 It is worth visiting your local authorities website to see if anything is available.
 Criteria and type of grant are always changing, so you need to check what is current in the area that you or your business is based.